Bang Khun Thian subdistrict: History

-Bang Khun Thian is a name after a Khlong Bang Khun Thian, a khlong (canal) flows through the area.
+Bang Khun Thian is named after Khlong Bang Khun Thian, a canal that flows through the area.

-The name "Bang Khun Thian" is not clear where it came from.
-Possibly distorted from the word Bang Khun Thiam or Bang Khun Kwian, because it was the resting place of the kwian (wagon) of a traveler or caravan.
-It is also proposed that the name comes from the name of a nobleman Khun Thian (ขุนเทียน), who played a role in overseeing the area and vicinity.
+The origin of the name "Bang Khun Thian" is unclear.
+It may have been distorted from the words "Bang Khun Thiam" or "Bang Khun Kwian", as the area was once a resting place for the kwian (wagons) of travelers or caravans.
+Another theory suggests that it was named after a nobleman, "Khun Thian" (ขุนเทียน), who oversaw the area and its surroundings.

-In the past, Bang Khun Thian had a wide area extending to the Bangkok Bay (upper Gulf of Thailand) in the present Bang Khun Thian area.
-But from the new zoning of Bangkok Metropolitan Administration (BMA) in the year 1989, Chom Thong area has become a full district and Bang Khun Thian became part of this newly established district.
+In the past, Bang Khun Thian covered a wide area extending to Bangkok Bay (the upper Gulf of Thailand).
+However, following the new zoning by the Bangkok Metropolitan Administration (BMA) in 1989, Chom Thong became a separate district, and Bang Khun Thian was incorporated into this newly established district.

-Wat Sai floating market used to be in the area of Wat Sai rim Klong Dan or Khlong Sanam Chai used to be a very popular and famous floating market in the 1960s, when it was promoted as a tourist destination by Field Marshal Sarit Thanarat government, but has now closed completely.
+Wat Sai floating market, originally located along Khlong Dan or Khlong Sanam Chai, was a very popular and famous floating market in the 1960s, promoted as a tourist destination by the government of Field Marshal Sarit Thanarat.
+It has now completely closed.